An update from Board Chair Con O’Brien and CEO Geoff Sharp.

 State Volunteering Awards

-We proudly celebrated the 2023 Volunteering Awards at Government House in February, with finalists and special guests.
+We proudly celebrated the 2024 Volunteering Awards at the RACV City Club in February, with finalists and special guests.

 The Volunteering Awards are an opportunity to recognise and thank Victorian volunteers for the incredible contributions they make to our state and local communities.